Musings on modern life, the 70's – with music.

-By the time this was released, Seals & Crofts had been round the pop block a couple of times.
+By the time this was released, Seals & Crofts had been around the pop block a couple of times.
 They wrote Summer Breeze which was, of course, a big hit for the Isley Bros.
 Carolyn Willis was in Honey Cone (‘Want Ads’ – terrific).
 Bet you all know this song but has there ever been a more AWKWARD performance of a song ever?
 You have to wonder what was going on.

 Number 39.
 Brian Protheroe – ‘Pinball’

 Brian comes from Salisbury and is both singer and actor (in Reilly Ace of Spies and Midsomer Murders).
 Pinball was his only hit.
-Great lyrics, lovely double tracked vocal, very London actually.
+Great lyrics, lovely double-tracked vocal, very London actually.
 Does anyone still drink Pale Ale?